sentry-demos/sentry_react_native/README.md

 1.
 ```
+// this tends to give errors once you run the app. avoid this.
+cd android
 npm run android // this command executes `react-native run-android` and does hot-reload
 ```
 If step 1 is failing, try building a release and running that in the emulator: